 When doubt exists regarding the fate of an Officer, his name is not included until authentic confirmation of his death has been received.
 Special volumes are in course of preparation for the Royal Navy and for the Overseas Forces respectively, which it is intended to publish to publish after the conclusion of the war.

 The first volume published covered the period between August and December 1914 and the second between January and June 1915.
 The majority of entries in the books are for officers who died serving with the British Army but there also British Indian Army officers, officers of the West African Frontier Force and King’s African Rifles in both volumes.
-In addition to those aforementioned, the second volumes also contained officers of the Australian, Canadian, New Zealand and South African armies.
+In addition, the second volumes also contained officers of the Australian, Canadian, New Zealand and South African armies.
+The book was compiled from official sources, as well as relatives of the fallen who were asked to communicate to Colonel Clutterbuck.

 How to Find The Bond of Sacrifice

-The first volume of Bond of Sacrifice has been digitized and is available to download for free by clicking on the volume below.
+The first volume of Bond of Sacrifice has been digitized and is available to download for free by clicking below.
 I haven’t been able to find Volume 2 online.

-You can also search for an officer by name on the Imperial War Museum’s website and their entry should appear: Imperial War Museum Collections.
 FindmyPast the subscription genealogy site has the books with a helpful search function enabling you to quickly find your officer.
 Clicking on the banner below will take you to the site.
+They are also available to search on Ancestry.

 How to Search The Bond of Sacrifice